-TOPOLOGY_FLAGS for a Topology Service like zookeeper:
+TOPOLOGY_FLAGS for a lockserver like zookeeper:

 -topo_implementation zk2 -topo_global_server_address localhost:21811,localhost:21812,localhost:21813 -topo_global_root /vitess/global

-Additional flags to enable cluster management
+Additional parameters to enable cluster management

 -enable_semi_sync -enable_replication_reporter -backup_storage_implementation file -file_backup_storage_root $BACKUP_MOUNT -restore_from_backup -vtctld_addr http://$hostname:$vtctld_web_port/

-Additional flags for running in prod
+Additional parameters for running in prod

 -queryserver-config-pool-size 24 -queryserver-config-stream-pool-size 24 -queryserver-config-transaction-cap 300

-Connecting vttablet to a running MySQL instance
+Connecting vttablet to an already running mysql

 -db_host $MYSQL_HOST -db_port $MYSQL_PORT -db_app_user $USER -db_app_password $PASSWORD